arbuthnot-eth/sui-stack-messaging-sdk/APIRef.md

 **Method:** `executeAddMembersTransaction(params): Promise<{ digest: string; addedMembers: AddedMemberCap[] }>`

 **Purpose:** Adds new members to a channel in a single call.
 Only the channel creator can add members.
+If `creatorCapId` is not provided, it will be auto-fetched using the signer's address.

 **Parameters:**